 The Mai Tai is a very misunderstood cocktail.
-Many people think this is a tropical fruit juice cocktail, but the reality is that this is a very strong rum based drink.
-The confusion comes from a hotel in Hawaii that modified the original formula in the 1950's and added pineapple juice (often called a Maui Mai Tai), then someone added guava and orange juice and eventually the drink barely resembled the first incarnation.
+Many people think this is a tropical fruit juice cocktail, but the reality is that this is a strong rum-based drink.
+The confusion comes from a hotel in Hawaii that modified the original formula in the 1950’s and added pineapple juice (often called a Maui Mai Tai), then someone added guava and orange juice, and eventually the drink barely resembled the first incarnation.
 The classic recipe uses top quality rum and curacao plus orgeat (pronounced: or-zat) and lime.
 A small amount of sugar can be added to balance the lime.
-The grenadine is optional, and is strictly added for colour.
+The grenadine is optional and is strictly added for colour.
 The Mai Tai was created by Trader Vic.

 The Mai Tai is recommended for people who like the flavour of rum.
 The cocktail should be thoroughly iced, crushed being best.
 The dark rum float, on the Mai Tai, can be any dark rum, such as Myers.
 Personally, I prefer Gosling Black Seal rum, but as with any cocktail, there is room for subtle adjustments.
 Using a quality orgeat is another important factor.
 If you can’t locate good orgeat you can find a recipe for orgeat here.

 2 oz Havana Club Rum

 1 oz Lime Juice

 ½ oz Orgeat

 If you are feeling adventurous or the original version is a tad too strong in the rum department, try adding 1/2 oz of Bols Vanilla Liqueur to your Mai Tai, which works beautifully with the Havana Club rum.
 For the weak, I would recommend a Maui Mai Tai version.
 To do this add pineapple, orange and guava juice to the Mai Tai recipe.
 Substitute lower quality rum in this cocktail.